jupyter-server/enterprise_gateway/etc/docker/nb2kg/README.md

 either form of gateway using either `Jupyter Notebook` or `Jupyter Lab`.

 It is built using the latest `minimal-notebook` image and includes the `Jupyter Lab` extension that can be optionally invoked.
-The hashed-valued tag of the image corresponds to the `NB2KG` commit hash within the [juptyer/kernel_gateway_demos/nb2kg](https://github.com/jupyter/kernel_gateway_demos/nb2kg) repo that is included in the image.
+The tag of the image corresponds to the `NB2KG` release that is included in the image.

 # Basic Use